pnnl/QASMBench/README.md

 ## Contributing

-Please contact us If you'd like to add your circuits into the benchmark suite or you'd like to remove your circuits from the suite.
+Please contact us If you'd like to add your circuits to the benchmark suite or if you'd like to remove your circuits from the suite.